pharouhk/metrics-tree-saas/README.md

 - Due to the low signal-to-noise ratio, stakeholders get more confused and then ask more question which in-turns leads to more dashboards and so on... a vicious cycle

 ## Solution
-- A derived "formaula" of the business using only metrics with correlation to each other and the key business metrics
+- A derived "formular" of the business using only metrics with correlation to each other and the key business metrics
 - Run frequent experiments to strengthen correlations, add or discard metrics
 - A web application to view this tree and accompanying dashboards for shared business understanding and for identification of growth levers.